 The sport of soccer is constantly evolving.
 There are adjustments to rules and regulations every season.
 We have seen considerable changes in the game of late, especially with the introduction of VAR and other in-game technology.
 Goal-line technology detects all shots that cross the goal line.
 This has removed controversy surrounding close calls in the goalmouth.
 VAR was introduced to have a similar effect on offside calls.

 However, as the 2019/20 EPL season has shown so far, offsides are still causing huge drama in the sport.
 We may yet see further changes to the offside rule and how it’s officiated in the coming months.
 Why offsides in soccer?
 You decide, would the game be chaotic or entertaining – it sure would be interesting to see a game with no offsides!
+For more useful guides, see the articles below or visit our home page.

 Is a player automatically offside if they are behind the goalkeeper?
 The goalkeeper is regarded as the ‘last defender’.
 Therefore, if a player passes a ball forward to a teammate when they are behind the goalkeeper, they are offside.